Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Database Close Event Alert Message

-All we need for this interesting Trick is a VBA Routine (given below) and 3 Text Files.
-The VBA Program must be copied to the Global Module of your Database and call it from the Main Switchboard (Control Screen) in the On Open and On Close Event Procedures.
+All we need for this interesting Trick is a VBA Routine (given below) and 3 text files.
+The VBA Program must be copied to the Global Module of your Database and called from the Main Switchboard (Control Screen) in the On Open and On Close Event Procedures.

-If you have a Library Database already linked with your Applications from a Common Location on the Server, then it makes it much easier to implement by placing the main Code in the Library Database only.
+If you have a Library Database already attached to your Databases from a Network Location, then place the main Code in the Library Database only.
 Then you need to install only two lines of code in the On Open and On Close Event Procedures in the Main Switchboard Form (Control Screen) in your Databases.

 Prepare for a Trial Run